Annual Virtual Conference

 2:00pm-2:50pm | Panel discussion: Evidence-based teaching and learning with AI in COMM 2100 Artificial intelligence (AI) is rapidly advancing and increasingly being adopted by students.
 Despite its growing presence in education, AI is often seen as a “black box” with many concerns about its use.
 To address this, there is a need to understand AI’s capabilities and integrate its ethical use in classrooms.
 The staff of COMM 2100: Media Communication in Society created an essay assignment to help students apply course concepts to AI tools like ChatGPT.
 Students must find a recent popular press article, summarize it using AI, and relate it to a course concept.
 They then evaluate the AI’s performance and discuss its societal impact.
 This assignment aims to enhance students’ digital skills and critical thinking, preparing them for future careers where AI is relevant.
 By learning to use AI effectively, students can better understand its role and limitations in education and beyond.
 Participants will: – Deepen their understanding of how to teach their students to use AI with digital tools – Reflect on their role in guiding students for the ethical use of AI.
 Facilitated by: Chris Josey, Associate Teaching Professor, Communication Makenzie Schroeder, MU Student Na Wang, MU Student |

 2:00pm-2:50pm | Enhancing Teaching with NSSE Insights The National Survey of Student Engagement (NSSE) is a vital national benchmarking tool that offers insights into student participation in educational practices linked to high levels of learning and student success.
 At MU, we strategically align past NSSE results with our student success priorities, focusing on areas such as the first-year student experience, student support infrastructure, high-impact practices (HIPs), and fostering a sense of belonging among students.
 MU participates in the NSSE every three years, with the next survey scheduled for the spring 2025 semester, targeting all first-year and senior students.
 This workshop aims to engage faculty in reviewing 2022 NSSE data results and discussing practical strategies for leveraging these insights to enhance teaching effectiveness, improve student learning outcomes, and promote high-impact practices.
-Participants will: – Identify key NSSE insights on student engagement and use them to develop strategies that enhance learning and success – Evaluate and apply NSSE findings to enhance their teaching activities Facilitated by: Rachael Orr, Director, MU Connect, Undergraduate Studies Ashli Grabau Director of Strategic Initiatives and Assessment, Student Affairs Jessie Jones, Coordinator of Assessment, Student Affairs Sarah Parsons, Senior Research Analyst, Student Affairs |
+Participants will: – Identify key NSSE insights on student engagement and use them to develop strategies that enhance learning and success – Evaluate and apply NSSE findings to enhance their teaching activities Facilitated by: Rachael Orr, Director, MU Connect, Undergraduate Studies Ashli Grabau, Director of Strategic Initiatives and Assessment, Student Affairs Jessie Jones, Coordinator of Assessment, Student Affairs Sarah Parsons, Senior Research Analyst, Student Affairs |

 3:00pm-3:50pm | AI-Powered Pedagogies Bring your ideas and examples to share with colleagues.
 In this session we will brainstorm AI use cases and share ideas for ways AI could be integrated to enhance the learning experience.
 We will also ask participants about what professional development opportunities (and on what topics) they have had with AI and what professional development opportunities (and on what topics) they would like to have in the future.
 Participants will: – Discuss the capabilities of generative AI and some of the challenges and opportunities afforded by this technology. – Identify some instructional approaches and assessment strategies that can support student learning and agency in the age of AI. – Generate one AI-related goal they want to achieve in their teaching practice.
 Facilitated by: Liz Du Plessis, Instructional Design Manager, eLearning Kirk Wilkins, Instructional Designer, eLearning |